-Goizueta’s Executive MBA is currently ranked #18 by U.S. News & World Report, the most esteemed rankings publication for working professionals.
-We are pleased to be the only U.S. News-recognized Executive MBA in the state of Georgia recognized by U.S. News & World Report.
+Goizueta’s Executive MBA is currently ranked #11 nationally by Financial Times.
+We are pleased to be the only Executive MBA in the state of Georgia recognized by U.S. News & World Report.

 Generally, the Modular EMBA cohort is 25-35 students, and the Weekend EMBA cohort is 50-65 students.

 Both formats of the Executive MBA are taught by Goizueta's world-class, premier faculty, are held on Emory University's main campus in Atlanta, and have a required international residency.
 All students graduate with an Emory Goizueta MBA.
 Where the programs differ is in time to degree, number of meetings, and learning format.

 The Weekend Executive MBA format begins in September and classes meet on alternating weekends (all day Friday and Saturday) over 21 months (5 terms).
 The Weekend EMBA curriculum is 60% core courses and 40% electives, so students can customize their learning path.
 Weekend EMBA students may choose to accelerate their elective coursework and complete the program in as little as 16 months (4 terms).
 Included are 2 immersions: one global and one in Atlanta.

 The Modular Executive MBA format begins in January and includes eight week-long residencies that occur roughly every other month over 16 months.
 Sixty-five percent of the program is conducted in person, and 35% is delivered online, typically in “live” synchronous sessions via an online meeting platform.
 While students are able to take two elective courses, the majority of the program is lockstep format.
 Included is one global immersion.